ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 ### Proximity routing
 {: #hcx-archi-source-prox-routing-feat}

 Proximity routing is a networking feature that can be enabled when the HCX-IX is configured.
-Proximity routing is only available with NSX-V target.

-After 21 June 2022, provisioning new {{site.data.keyword.vcf-auto}} instances with NSX–V is no longer supported.
-However, you can add hosts and clusters to your existing NSX–V deployments.
-IBM strongly recommends that clients immediately assess their NSX–V networks and plan a much earlier migration to NSX–T.
-{: note}

 Proximity routing ensures forwarding between VMs that are connected to stretched and routed networks, both on-premises and in the cloud, is symmetrical.
 This feature requires Dynamic Routing to be configured between the customer premises and the cloud.